Chart Color Schemes

 An assessment of population growth drivers in Panton Hill - St Andrews reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for statistical areas across the nation.
-The area is expected to grow by 1,051 persons to 2041 based on the latest population numbers, recording a gain of 20.3% in total over the 17 years.
+Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected, with the area expected to grow by 1,051 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population